dome9/cloud-bots/README.md

 Usage: AUTO: ec2_stop_instance
 Limitations: none

+## ec2_terminate_instance
+What it does: Terminates an ec2 instance
+Usage: AUTO: ec2_terminate_instance
+Limitations: none

 ## ec2_update_instance_role
 What it does: Updates an EXISTING EC2 instance role by attaching another policy to the role.
 This policy needs be passed in through the params.
 Usage: AUTO: ec2_update_instance_role policy_arn=<policy_arn>